 The housing crisis is pushing people into homelessness and preventing people from leaving homelessness.
-Our Emergency Shelter is overflowing with an average of 54 people per night relying on a Cork Simon emergency bed.
-Rents in Cork are spiralling out of control, increasing by a crippling 14.4% in the twelve months to September 2016.
-Average rent for a one bedroomed property in the city centre is 64% above Rent Supplement and HAP limits for a single person.
+Our Emergency Shelter is overflowing with an average of 53 people per night relying on a Cork Simon emergency bed.
+People are staying for longer and longer in emergency accommodation because they have no other options.
+Rents in Cork City increased 12% last year; Rent Supplement and Housing Assistance Payments do not come near asking rents.

 Our Emergency Shelter is located on Anderson’s Quay, in the heart of Cork city centre.
 The Shelter provides care, accommodation and one-to-one support for 47 people around-the-clock, every day of the year.
 Demand for emergency beds is high – Throughout 2016 the Shelter accommodated an average of 54 people per night – the need for emergency accommodation is so great that we try to accommodate as many people as is safe to do so.

 If you know Cork, you know that we live in a caring community.
 And that sense of belonging, that feeling of community, was here before all of us – and will be here long after us.